Heriberto-Juarez/React-Gallery/README.md

 And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

-## How to use:
+## How to use

 Import Gallery from our

     import {Gallery} from '@herii/react-gallery'